AC-devB/athens_bnb_AL/README.md

 * **Pie Chart**: Distribution of Airbnb types was displayed such as entire homes versus private rooms.

 ## [Insights]
-The goal of this project was to demonstrate skills in database management and extract important insights.
+The goal of this project was to demonstrate skills in database management and to extract important insights.
 Below are some of these insights:

 * **Airbnb listings are concentrated in central neighborhoods**: Central Athens has the highest prices and most hosts.
 * **Entire homes are the most profitable**: They cost more and have higher occupancy than private rooms.